Caring for Someone with Huntington’s Disease

 - The HSDA recommends using equipment to make preparing and serving meals much easier for you, the caregiver; this can include (among others) a blender/food processor, juicer, potato masher, and set of large-handled spoons and forks.

 - The Family Caregiver Alliance (FCA) recommends keeping a notebook or “health journal” of all the interactions you have with health-care providers, treatments given, and medications prescribed to keep you from becoming overwhelmed with care coordination.

 - The FCA recommends looking for caregiver support options in your community such as respite care and Huntington’s disease support groups; this HDSA page might help you find a support group near you.
 Enlist the help of other family members and friends to manage household tasks and errands, or even to sit with your loved one so you can take a break.
 The HDSA offers some free family and caregiver guides to help you understand the disease and find resources.
 View the guide here.

 Do you have questions about Medicare plan options?
 I can tell you about the various choices you might have for Medicare coverage in your area.
 If you’d like to connect by phone or have me email you information, just follow the links below.
 To research plan options on your own at any time it’s convenient for you, click on the Compare Plans buttons on this page.
 Go ahead and click the “View profile” link below if you’d like to learn more about my background.
-But if you’d like to talk to me or another licensed insurance agent right away, you’re welcome to call us during business hours.

 For more information about caregiving and Huntington’s disease, please see: